ameyer-eng/purple_octopus/README.md

 # I think I have to break it again...?

 I will likely create another repo to develop a base coordinate class and test it in there.
-Once it is working I can apply it's logic here and hopefully nothing breaks.... except
+Once it is working I can apply it's logic here and hopefully nothing breaks....

-# It ALWAYS breaks...